AwesomeAnjishnu/ComputerVision/README.md

 ***
 2. Extract the folder and open the subfolder computer vision
 ***
-3. Right click and select the open in terminal option
+3. Right click anywhere inside the subfolder and select the open in terminal option
 ***
 4. Then run the command python main.py
 ***